 In epistemology (theory of knowledge), a self-evident proposition is one that is known to be true by understanding its meaning without proof.
 Some epistemologists deny that any proposition can be self-evident.
 For most others, the belief that oneself is conscious is offered as an example of self-evidence.
 However, one’s belief that someone else is conscious is not epistemically self-evident.

-- 1,921,663 all-time users
+- 3,340,811 all-time readers